Martha

-Martha (Hebrew: מָרְתָא) is a biblical figure described in the Gospels of Luke and John.
-Together with her siblings Lazarus and Mary of Bethany, she is described as living in the village of Bethany near Jerusalem.
-She was witness to Jesus resurrecting her brother, Lazarus.
+Martha (Aramaic: מָרְתָא) is a biblical figure described in the Gospels of Luke and John.
+Together with her siblings Lazarus and Mary of Bethany, she is described as living in the village of Bethany near Jerusalem and witnessing Jesus resurrecting her brother, Lazarus.

 Etymology of the name

-The name Martha is a Latin transliteration of the Koine Greek Μάρθα, itself a translation of the Aramaic מָרְתָא Mârtâ, "the mistress" or "the lady", from מרה "mistress," feminine of מר "master."
+The name Martha is a Latin transliteration of the Koine Greek Μάρθα, itself a transliteration of the Aramaic מָרְתָא Mârtâ, "the mistress" or "the lady", from מרה "mistress", feminine of מר "master."
 The Aramaic form occurs in a Nabatean inscription found at Puteoli, and now in the Naples Museum; it is dated AD 5 (Corpus Inscr.
 Semit., 158); also in a Palmyrene inscription, where the Greek translation has the form Marthein.

 Biblical references

 In the Gospel of Luke, Jesus visits the home of two sisters named Mary and Martha.
 The two sisters are contrasted: Martha was "encumbered about many things" while Jesus was their guest, while Mary had chosen "the better part", that of listening to the master's discourse.
 The name of their village is not recorded, nor (unlike in John 11:18) is there any mention of whether Jesus was near Jerusalem.
 Biblical commentator Heinrich Meyer notes that "Jesus cannot yet be in Bethany, where Martha and Mary dwelt [according to John's Gospel]".
 But the Cambridge Bible for Schools and Colleges claims that it was "undoubtedly Bethany".

 In the Gospel of John, Martha and Mary appear in connection with two incidents: the raising from the dead of their brother Lazarus (John 11) and the anointing of Jesus in Bethany (John 12:3).

-In the account of the raising of Lazarus, Jesus meets with the sisters in turn: Martha followed by Mary.
+In the account of the raising of Lazarus, when Jesus hears of the death it is noted that "Jesus loved Martha, and her sister, and Lazarus" (John 11:5).
+Upon arrival, Jesus meets with the sisters in turn: Martha followed by Mary.
 Martha goes immediately to meet Jesus as he arrives, while Mary waits until she is called.
 As one commentator notes, "Martha, the more aggressive sister, went to meet Jesus, while quiet and contemplative Mary stayed home.
 This portrayal of the sisters agrees with that found in Luke 10:38–42."
 In speaking with Jesus, both sisters lament that he did not arrive in time to prevent their brother's death: "Lord, if you had been here, my brother would not have died".
 But where Jesus' response to Mary is more emotional, his response to Martha is one of teaching, calling her to hope and faith: